Unifying Short and Long-Term Tracking with Graph Hierarchies: Related Work

 {\bf Multi-level hybrid tracking approaches.} Multi-level tracking methods are dominated by handcrafted combinations of approaches.
 Several early tracking works exploited the idea of building tracks hierarchically \cite{hierarchical_first, multi_view_hierarchical, hierarchical_hypergraph, net_flows_stitching}.
-They generally did so by generating short tracklets with handcrafted methods and then merging those within multiple stages involving different optimization techniques~\cite{hierarchical_hypergraph, multi_view_hierarchical, net_flows_stitching}, and association cues~\cite{hierarchical_first}.
-In the case of modern trackers, a significant portion of them still relies on a combination of techniques ~\cite{tracktor, trackformer, mpntrack, lpc, lift, aplift, associating_clips}.
+They generally did so by generating short tracklets with handcrafted methods and then merging those within multiple stages involving different optimization techniques~\cite{hierarchical_hypergraph,multi_view_hierarchical,net_flows_stitching} and association cues~\cite{hierarchical_first}.
+In a similar fashion, numerous modern trackers combine several techniques to build tracks in a hierarchical, incremental way, without necessarily relying on graphs ~\cite{tracktor, trackformer, mpntrack, lpc, lift, aplift, associating_clips}.
 Some examples include short-term trackers using external networks for reID-based association \cite{deepsort, tracktor, trackformer}, and graph-based methods relying on local trackers to either generate tracklets ~\cite{mpntrack} or fill gaps in trajectories ~\cite{aplift, lift}.
 In our work, we show that we do not need to manually combine techniques, and instead, we use a unified GNN-based framework to efficiently perform data association across multiple hierarchical levels.